OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   ![](images/n6000_jtag_connection.png)

-  >**Note:** If using the Intel FGPA download Cable on Linux, add the udev rule as described in [Intel FPGA Download Cable Driver for Linux].
+  >**Note:** If using the Intel FGPA download Cable on Linux, add the udev rule as described in [Intel FPGA Download Cable Driver for Linux](https://www.intel.com/content/www/us/en/support/programmable/support-resources/download/dri-usb-b-lnx.html ).

 3. Set the JTAG chain to select the Intel® Agilex® 7 FPGA as the target by writing to the JTAG enable register in the BMC (Register `0x378`).
 This is done via PMCI registers `0x2040C` and `0x20400`.